 If you want the convenience of storing sensitive information online, an easy and secure solution is to keep everything in Dropbox Vault.
 Vault is a PIN-protected folder in your Dropbox account that you can access at any time and on any device.
 It's a great place to keep medical records like vaccination cards, financial documents, legal paperwork, and more.

 As hard as it may seem, try your best not to use the same password for all your accounts.
 It's only human to struggle to remember a dozen different strong passwords, but it's necessary, especially for email accounts and any site that uses your credit card details.
-So first, check your existing passwords with an online password checker to ensure you're as secure as possible.
+So first, check your existing passwords to ensure you're as secure as possible.
+Dropbox Passwords comes with a built-in online password checker, making it easy to evaluate your password's security level from "Weak", through to "Very Strong".
+You can even have the tool auto-generate a secure password for you.

 Make a backup